platformsh/platformsh-docs/docs/src/configuration/app/source-operations.md

 Note that these operations run in an isolated container which is not part of the runtime cluster of the environment, and doesn't require the environment to be running.

 Also, if multiple applications in a single project both result in a new commit, that will appear as two distinct commits in the Git history but only a single new build/deploy cycle will occur.

-Also, if multiple applications define source operations with the same name, they will all be executed sequentially on each application.
+If multiple applications define source operations with the same name, they will all be executed sequentially on each application.

 ## External integrations